By Kathleen Rushall

 Pacific College of Oriental offers licensure in a variety of Asian body therapy practices at each of its three campuses: San Diego, Chicago, and New York.
 Pacific College’s Department of Body Therapy offers nearly 50 different courses and seven programs between the different campuses, and has a substantial specialization in Oriental body therapy.
 Designed specifically for students preparing for a career in the field of body therapy and for health practitioners seeking additional education, these programs are integral for the professional and effective practice of Oriental medicine.

-Any massage training program at Pacific College is utilizing the same accredited expertise of Pacific College's Oriental medicine degree programs.
+Pacific College’s massage program is closely related to the Oriental medicine programs it also offers.
+Any massage training program at Pacific College is utilizing the same accredited expertise of Pacific College’s Oriental medicine degree programs.
 Also, it is possible to complete a massage program concurrently with an Oriental medicine program at Pacific College.
 At Pacific College, a student can gain his or her Massage License and begin a Massage Therapy practice while finishing up his or her Oriental medicine degree!
 Patient and widely experienced professionals teach each course at Pacific College, and each practitioner has experience within Chinese and other Asian systems of medicine and body therapy.